 At sea as a commissioned officer, he served as administration officer of Strike Fighter Squadron (VFA) 27, Atsugi, Japan; administration officer aboard USS Nassau (LHA 4), Norfolk, Virginia; and flag secretary for Commander, Carrier Strike Group 5, Yokosuka, Japan.

-His shore tours include service with Deputy Chief of Naval Operations (N3N5) as a joint action control officer; Military Sealift Command as director, military personnel and security; U.S. Pacific Fleet as flag secretary and commanding officer staff enlisted; White House Military Office as director of administration; and Chief of Naval Operations as flag secretary.
-Collins’ last tour was as chief of staff, Chief of Naval Personnel.
+His shore tours include service with Deputy Chief of Naval Operations (N3N5) as a joint action control officer; Military Sealift Command as director, military personnel and security; U.S. Pacific Fleet as flag secretary and commanding officer staff enlisted; White House Military Office as director of administration; Chief of Naval Operations as flag secretary; chief of staff, Chief of Naval Personnel; chief of staff and commanding officer of the flag unit, Naval Education and Training Command (NETC); and deputy director, 21st Century Sailor Office.

 His personal awards include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (five awards), Navy and Marine Corps Achievement Medal (six awards).